Controlling superfluid flows using dissipative impurities: Experimental implementation and perspectives

 Measurements of the superfluid density in a quantum gas experiment are always challenging since in most schemes it is the total atomic density which is imaged.
 In the case of 1D systems, heterodyning with a twin system is the method of choice in order to access the motion of the superfluid as well as its amplitude \cite{Hofferberth2007}.
 To this end, one has to prepare a twin 1D system aside with the system under investigation.
 Upon measuring, one lets both systems interfere with each other and the fringe distance encodes the local velocity of the atoms, while the fringe contrast encodes the amplitude of the superfluid density.

 From the theory side, it would be interesting to extend the control of transport properties through the segment in systems without a macroscopic condensate occupation.
 For instance, studying the effect of two Markovian time-dependent noisy fields coupled to local densities in an interacting fermionic wire.
 The non-interacting case could be solved exactly as for the single impurity~\cite{Dolgirev2020}, while the RG-scattering theory of Refs.~\cite{Froeml2020} could be used to assess the role of strong quantum fluctuations in enhancing or eradicating the semi-classical effect discussed in this paper.
 We expect that studying real time dynamics of the problem with bosonization could serve equally well for this purpose.
 For what concerns the results disussed in our work, we expect that adding quantum fluctuations on top of the macroscopic occupation of the Bose gas, would not significantly alter the dynamics discussed in the paper.
 On one hand, quantum effects would become sizeable only on times that are parametrically large in the condensate occupation.
 On the other hand, the region traversed by the density waves produced by the impurity can be regarded effectively as a driven-open systems and therefore subject to decoherence: the energy is pumped into the system via the noisy contact (which is held at infinite temperature) and dissipated by the 'bath' given by the rest of the system which stays at zero temperature, till the heat front will reach it.
 The dynamics within the 'sound' cone will therefore wash out quantum fluctuations through decoherence as any other open quantum system would.
-In a semi-classical quantum trajectory description it is in fact impossible to distinguish the noise averaging used to derive the dynamics in our work, from sampling over a probability distribution function given by the quantum fluctuations inherent in the initial state: the trajectories sampled from the classical noise imprinted by the impurity would quickly dephase those arising from quantum fluctuations.

-Another interesting direction would consist in generalizing the setup of our work to interacting quantum spin chains in view of applications to spintronics.
+In a semi-classical quantum trajectory description it is in fact impossible to distinguish the noise averaging used to derive the dynamics in our work, from sampling over a probability distribution function given by the quantum fluctuations inherent in the initial state: the trajectories sampled from the classical noise imprinted by the impurity would quickly dephase those arising from quantum fluctuations. \\ Another interesting direction would consist in generalizing the setup of our work to interacting quantum spin chains in view of applications to spintronics.

-\section{acknowledgements}
+\section{Acknowledgements}

 We thank R. Barnett, J. Jager, S. Kelly and D. Sels for fruitful discussions.
 M.W., H.O. and M.F. acknowledge financial support by the DFG through SFB/TR 185, Project No.277625399.
 J. M. acknowledges financial support by the DFG through the grant HADEQUAM-MA7003/3-1.
 J.M. and M.F acknowledge support from the Dynamics and Topology Centre funded by the State of Rhineland Palatinate.
 M.W. is supported by the Max Planck Graduate Center with the Johannes Gutenberg-Universität Mainz.